 A consumer does not have the right under the DM Regulations to cancel a housing loan (within the meaning of the CCA) within the 14 day cooling off.
 However failure by the supplier to comply with certain obligations under the DM Regulations may result in the distance contract being unenforceable against the consumer.
 The obligations include (i) the provision of the prescribed precontractual information to the consumer (ii) keeping a copy of all information provided to a consumer in relation to a distance contract in durable and tamper-proof form, (iii) providing a hard paper copy of the distance contract's terms and conditions on a consumer request, or (iv) changing the means of distance communication pursuant to a consumer request (unless to do so would be inconsistent with the contract or nature of the service).
-Failure to comply with such obligations may result in the distance contract being unenforceable against the consumer.
 The discretion as to enforceability lies with the courts who, if satisfied that the supplier's non-compliance was not deliberate, the consumer has not been prejudiced by such non-compliance, and it is just and equitable to dispense with the relevant obligation, may decide that the contract is enforceable, subject to any conditions they see fit to impose.

-The Personal Insolvency Act 2012
+The Personal Insolvency Acts

-The Personal Insolvency Act 2012 which became effective in 2013 provides for judicial and non-judicial resolution options for consumers deemed under the provisions of the Personal Insolvency Act to have unsustainable indebtedness levels.
-The Personal Insolvency Act amended existing bankruptcy provisions by reducing the timescale for discharge from bankruptcy from twelve years to three years and also introduced several non-judicial resolution options to debt resolution as an alternative to bankruptcy.
+The Personal Insolvency Acts provide for judicial and non-judicial resolution options for consumers deemed under the provisions of the Personal Insolvency Acts to have unsustainable indebtedness levels.
+The Personal Insolvency Acts amended existing bankruptcy provisions by reducing the timescale for discharge from bankruptcy from twelve years to three years and also introduced several non-judicial resolution options to debt resolution as an alternative to bankruptcy.
 The bankruptcy term was further reduced from three years to one year under the Bankruptcy (Amendment) Act 2015.